heatmiser/openstack13/README.md

 Verify connectivity to this machine, with it not requiring a password:

 ```
-host ~]#  ssh root@osp-undercloud
+osp-hypervisor ~]#  ssh root@osp-undercloud
 osp-undercloud]# exit
-host ~]#
+osp-hypervisor ~]#
 ```

 `Note:`
 If for a reason you did not inject the root public key during the undercloud cloud image customization, you can still copy the root key with ssh-copy-id:

 ```
-host ~]#  ssh-copy-id -i ~/.ssh/id_rsa.pub root@osp-undercloud
+osp-hypervisor ~]#  ssh-copy-id -i ~/.ssh/id_rsa.pub root@osp-undercloud
 ```

 ### Snapshot the Undercloud VM

-Lets create a snapshot of our undercloud virtual machine in the case we run into any problems; this will allow us to revert back to a working state without having to build up our environment from scratch:
+Lets create a snapshot of our undercloud virtual machine in case we run into any issues; this will allow us to revert back to a working state without having to rebuild our environment from scratch:

 ```
-host ~]#  virsh snapshot-create-as osp-undercloud osp-undercloud-snap1
+osp-hypervisor ~]#  virsh snapshot-create-as osp-undercloud osp-undercloud-snap1
 Domain snapshot osp-undercloud-snap1 created

-host ~]# virsh snapshot-list osp-undercloud
+osp-hypervisor ~]# virsh snapshot-list osp-undercloud
  Name                 Creation Time             State
 ------------------------------------------------------------
  osp-undercloud-snap1 2017-07-27 10:25:24 +0200 running